Skip to content. | Skip to navigation

 • Any interruption of such employment

-In addition, students with an approved 17 month extension must report to the international student office at their former school within ten days:
+In addition, students with an approved STEM 24 month extension must report to the ISO of the school which processed their OPT within ten days:

-• Any change in name or residential/mailing address
+• Any changes in name or residential/mailing address

 • The name and address of their employer